Kvieta1990/ornl-pd/doc/total_scattering/data_reduction/mts_doc.md

 ## Normalization Section

 > Mandatory

+> Keys in current section follow the same format as those in the `Sample` section above.

 This refers to the `Normalization` key which takes care of the normalization measurement.
 By normalization, we mean the normalization over the detector efficiency and solid angle cover of detectors, with vanadium as a nearly perfect incoherent scatterer, i.e., vanadium scatters neutrons in a nearly uniform manner.
 Since the incoherent scattering length of vanadium is tabulated, given certain neutron flux, we know the expected number of neutrons to arrive at detectors.
 Therefore, with the measured neutron countings measured for vanadium, one can normalize out the detector efficiency and solid angle coverage.
 See the lecture notes by Dr. Yuanpeng Zhang [here](../../files/ndp_notes.pdf) and the article {cite}`Peterson:gj5253` for more details.